banner logo

 (Click for larger image)

 Figure 1.
-Dense Fern-like Discharges
+Dense (filiciform or fern-like) Discharges

-Fractal dimension ~1.8-1.9
+Fractal dimension ~1.8 to 1.9

 .